-On many occasions, DTD is asked to recommend a specialist- orthopedist, psychologists, pediatricians, dermatologists, physical therapists, etc. We live in northeast Ohio, an area blessed with excellent medical facilities and a large selection for most specialists, so the choice can be overwhelming.
+On many occasions, Dinner Table Doctor is asked to recommend a specialist- orthopedist, psychologists, pediatricians, dermatologists, physical therapists, etc. We live in northeast Ohio, an area blessed with excellent medical facilities and a large selection for most specialists, so the choice can be overwhelming.

 Recently we were dining alfresco with some dear friends when one shared her appreciation for a cardiologist recommended by DTD.
 She was surprised to learn that the two physicians had never met face-to-face.
 She envisioned DTD knowing this cardiologist personally, perhaps watching him in action on a few occasions, or at the very least swapping case reports during their Wednesday afternoon golf sessions.
 Never mind that DTD doesn’t golf and can’t take time from his own patient schedule to admire the work of other physicians.

 “So how do you know this cardiologist is any good and how were you so sure he’d be a good fit for me?”

 DTD explained he bases his recommendations on several different factors.
 First and foremost he considers his personal interactions with the specialist.
 Even if they have never met, he receives notes regarding common patients and often he discusses a common patient over the phone when deciding on the best treatment plan.
 DTD also knows the specialist’s background regarding education and training.
 One of the most important factors is feedback from DTD’s patients.
 He always wants to hear about experiences with specialists.
 Then when he is recommending that specialist to another patient, he tries to paint a very clear picture so they know just what to expect.

 “This guy is a good listener; this woman has a curt manner, but is an expert in her field.”
 The more feedback DTD’s patients (or dinner companions) give about their experiences with these specialists, the better his recommendations for a good doctor-patient fit.